 On September 21st 2019, the charter company turned Nautilus Sailing’s new (new to us!) catamaran, over.
-Captains Ben and Tim J. landed in Split and arrived at the Trogir marina that afternoon, with loooooong to do lists!
+Buying a charter catamaran requires some work before leaving to cross an ocean.
+Captains Ben and TJ. landed in Split and arrived at the Trogir marina that afternoon, with loooooong to do lists!
 They had exactly one week to supervise and wrap up a myriad of projects on the boat, before the first adventurous crew of Nautilus alumni would set sail on the first delivery from Croatia to Milazzo Sicily.

 Never Say Never, was actually in great shape, but Nautilus Sailing offers premium live aboard sailing courses, and so we wanted a catamaran that was truly exceptional.
 It was a CRAZY busy week aboard the boat, with 12-16 hour days working on projects and LOTS of folks coming and going.
 One thing we have to say, is that the marine services in Croatia are exceptional, and we have always been thrilled at the excellent work that everyone does.
 Here’s a taste of what we had done on Never Say Never during the initial week.